 Perhaps you can think of additional roles in the Kingdom of God that are especially meaningful to you.

-Having set forth God’s goals and needs, so we can determine whether the Gospel of Heaven, or the Gospel of the Kingdom, including bodily immortality, is most likely to enable us to satisfy these goals and needs, we now will examine the two gospels to determine what our conclusion might be.
+Having presented God’s goals and needs, so that we can determine whether the Gospel of Heaven, or the Gospel of the Kingdom, including bodily immortality, is most likely to enable us to satisfy these goals and needs, we now will examine the two gospels to determine what our conclusion might be.

 The current gospel, the Gospel of Heaven, teaches the following:

 Once we “accept Christ,” we need not be overly concerned with godly behavior.
 We should try to please Christ to show our appreciation for Him and His sacrifice, but even if we fail to put to death the actions of our sinful nature, our eternal residence in Heaven after we die is assured.

 We are not saved by works of righteousness we have done.
 We are saved by a Divine “grace.”
 Grace is an alternative to righteous behavior.
 Grace, as it is preached today, is one part of a “new dispensation.”
 The new dispensation views our behavior in a different manner as compared with the prior covenants.

 The numerous exhortations to righteous behavior, and the examples of righteous people found in the Old Testament, were for that day.
 They are of no use to us today who are “saved by grace.”

 All human beings of time past and of today are sinners.
 All our works are filthy rags.
 There are none who are righteous, no, not one.
 Any attempt on our part to live righteously is an affront to the grace of God.
 It is a legalistic Pharisaism, unworthy of God’s endless mercy and grace.

 We are eternally saved and are overcomers by virtue of the fact that we have made a profession of belief in Jesus Christ.
 God holds us to be perpetually righteous as soon as we make the correct profession of faith in Christ.